 Table 7.1.2 General recommended maintenance of heat flux sensors.
-If possible, the data analysis is done on a daily basis
+If possible, the data analysis is done on a daily basis.

-GENERAL: MINIMUM RECOMMENDED HEAT FLUX SENSOR MAINTENANCE INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to the maximum possible or maximum expected heater power, to other measurements from other redundant instruments and to data previously measured under identical circumstances.
+INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to the maximum possible or maximum expected heater power, to other measurements from other redundant instruments and to data previously measured under identical circumstances.
 Look for any patterns and events that deviate from what is normal or expected.
-Compare to acceptance intervals.
-2 6 months inspection inspect wire quality, inspect mounting, inspect location of installation, look for seasonal patterns in measurement data 3 2 years recalibration recalibration by comparison to a calibration standard instrument in the field, see following paragraphs. recalibration by the sensor manufacturer 4 2 years lifetime assessment judge if the instrument will be reliable for another 2 years, or if it should be replaced
+Set acceptance intervals and compare measured data to these acceptance intervals.
+2 6 months inspection inspect sensor for wear, cable and wire condition, clamping of conductors at the data acquisition, inspect sensor mounting, inspect the location of installation Look for seasonal patterns in measurement data 3 2 years recalibration recalibration by comparison to a calibration standard instrument in the field, see following paragraphs. recalibration by the sensor manufacturer 4 2 years lifetime assessment judge if the instrument will be reliable for another 2 years, or if it should be replaced